informalsystems/hermes/docs/architecture/adr-005-relayer-v0-implementation.md

 __relaying path__.
 Any relaying path is unidirectional.

-An example of the relevant section of the configuration file follows.
+An example with the relevant section of the configuration file follows.

 ```toml
 [[connections]]